Machu Picchu Was Everything I Expected

 Layered beautiful.

-Local women in traditional clothing walking through crowded plazas.
+Local women in traditional clothing crossing crowded plazas.

-Markets filled with fresh fruit, bread, textiles, and the smell of roasted chicken drifting through the air.
+Markets overflowing with fresh fruit, bread, colorful textiles, and the smell of roasted chicken drifting through the air.

-The city feels ancient and alive at the same time.
+The city feels ancient and completely alive at the same time.

 Quiet cafés.